 The Siemens Energy ombudsperson

-In addition to "Tell us", Siemens Energy offers another channel for reporting compliance violations: the ombudsperson.
+In addition to "Speak Up", Siemens Energy offers another channel for reporting compliance violations: the ombudsperson.
 The attorney Dr. Sibylle von Coelln from the law firm "HEUKING ∙ VON COELLN Rechtsanwälte", has been appointed the company’s external ombudsperson.
 Employees and third parties can confidentially and anonymously confide in this impartial professional should they observe improper business practices in the company.